zarpafantasma/corpus_rythmos/README.md

 ### Conventions & Status Tags:

-- Reading path (suggested): Foundations → Domain applications → Aetherion → Philosophy → Fiction → About the Autor.
+- Reading path (suggested): Foundations → Framework → Domain applications → Aetherion → Philosophy → Fiction → About the Autor.
 - Disclaimers: scientific claims are falsifiable; philosophical/metaphysical are non-empirical; literary is fiction; “About the Autor” is process transparency.

 ### Reading Paths by Audience: